morhendos/tenis-del-parque/docs/MATCH_MANAGEMENT_GUIDE.md

 - ✅ Loading and error states throughout
 - ✅ Swiss round generation interface

-Excellent progress!
-The match management system is now feature-complete with Swiss pairing functionality.
-Ready to move on to User Management! 🎾
+Great progress!
+The match management system is complete with Swiss pairing, and the user authentication foundation has been laid.
+Next steps are completing the player authentication flow and building the player portal. 🎾